Souravgoswami/big_pie/README.md

 To install this gem onto your local machine, run `rake install`.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/Souravgoswami/big_pie.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/big_pie/blob/master/CODE_OF_CONDUCT.md).

-## License
+## Licence

 The gem is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).